Church's mission: 2,200 servings of turkey

 Labor of love

-As always, the dinners were free, but putting on the dinners isn't.
-It costs $7,000 to prepare and serve the Christmas dinners.
+Dinner is free, but putting on the dinner isn’t.
+It costs $7,000 to prepare and serve the Christmas meals.
+Donations are accepted but not required.

-Donations are not required but are accepted, including the Publix donations of plastic bags for carryouts, pumpkin pies and other fresh bakery products.
+Publix donates plastic bags for carryouts, pumpkin pies and other fresh bakery products.

 For Glen Burnap, who has volunteered for 20-plus years, the Christmas dinners are a special labor of love.
 The sweet potato casserole, which has been a dinner tradition for 12 or more years, is based upon the recipe of his mother, Wanda.

-The Rev. Dave Wagner said the Christmas dinner — started 28 years ago by Dwight Eakin — has become a 28-year church tradition of offering anyone and everyone a free Christmas Day dinner.
+The Rev. Dave Wagner said the Christmas dinner — started 28 years ago by Dwight Eakin — has become a church tradition.
 Eakin donated $1,000 for the first dinner.

-The motto then, and the motto now, is "no one needs to be alone on Christmas."
+The motto then, and now, is “no one needs to be alone on Christmas.”
 Englewood Methodists certainly fulfilled that mission Wednesday.

 Post a comment as